ChilliCream/graphql-platform/website/src/docs/hotchocolate/security/authentication.md

 </ExampleTabs.Schema>
 </ExampleTabs>

-After retrieving the `ClaimsPrincipal` we can access specific claims of the authenticated user.
+With the authenticated user's `ClaimsPrincipal`, we can now access their claims.

 ```csharp
 var userId = claimsPrincipal.FindFirstValue(ClaimTypes.NameIdentifier);